As people progress through their life a time will come when retirement will be on the doorstep.

 In order to plan for retirement, you will need to consider where your income will come from in retirement and what level of income you will need.

 Particular Issues for Women

-Although men and women are treated equally in relation to pension provision, there are a number of areas such a maternity leave, part-time working and breaks in employment that are of particular interest to women.
+Although men and women are treated equally in relation to pension provision, there are a number of areas such a maternity leave, part-time working, and breaks in employment that are of particular interest to women.

 Some women are homemakers and rely on benefits available from their spouse/partner’s pension scheme.
-Also, women generally live longer than men and therefore more likely to need their pension to last longer.
+Also, women generally live longer than men and are therefore more likely to need their pension to last longer.
 These factors mean that women can be more vulnerable in relation to retirement.

 Potentially your income could come from the State Pension, your Occupational Pension Scheme if you are in such a scheme, a personal pension or a Personal Retirement Saving Account if you have one, and any other non-pension based sources of income you may have.